This listing has one of the 10 most popular offers available in Laos

 Go beyond borders on this motorcycle tour in Laos and Vietnam!
 This is a tour for those who enjoy the new.
-Laos is one of those places that has only recently been recognised as a must do.
+Laos is one of those places that has only recently been recognized as a must do.
 Well, it’s a must do now!
 Laos is rapidly developing and changing every day.
-This is the time to visit the quiet country where traditional village life is still there but is slowly giving way to life in the city.
+This is the time to visit the quiet country where traditional village life is still there but is slowly giving way to live in the city.

 You will be staying at various accommodations at different hotels.
 At the end of each day, you will be staying in clean and comfortable shared room accommodation.
 Hotels will vary in standard but all will offer a comfortable bed, a warm shower, and an opportunity for a cold drink and time to discuss the day's adventure.